victor-souza-dev/PROCERGS-Doc/README.md

 ├── src/
 │   ├── index.md           # Project homepage (Default PT-BR)
 │   └── locale/            # Folders for each supported language
-│       ├── docs/          # This is where you should add your pages │       └── index.md       # Homepage for the language
-└── README.md              # Project general overview
+│       ├── projects/      # This is where you should add technical documentation for each project └── README.md              # Project general overview
 ```